gearglow/ReptiliaWithATwist/The List.md

 Flipping it over, they found a relatively straightforward ward schema and a smear of red.
 She checked the adjacent stones, too, just in case, but they were blank. *Hmm, possibilities,* she thought.

 Between the two of them, they were able to decode the ward schema.
 It was, in Elysia's divinely-expert opinion, amateurish at best.
-"Mage-repelling -- inverted muggle-repelling, really -- with a whitelist, some ties to what I'm assuming is my blood there... a life-monitor, remote notifier link, an arithmantic descriptor array -- for the blood protection thing, looks like..."
+"Mage-repelling -- inverted muggle-repelling, really -- with a whitelist, some ties to what I'm assuming is my blood there... a life-monitor, remote notifier link, ooh, *nasty* anti-Dark Mark ward... an arithmantic descriptor array -- for the blood protection thing, looks like..."

 "Are those *emotion-amplifiers?*" Robbie gasped incredulously.